-The Japanese encephalitis virus (JEV) belongs to the genus Flavivirus, of the family Flaviviridae.
-JEV is also a member of the Japanese encephalitis serology complex, which also includes West Nile virus, St. Louis encephalitis and Murray Valley encephalitis virus.
-In nature, JEV cycles primarily between water birds and mosquitoes, of the Culex species, but pigs can be infected and act as amplifying hosts.
-JEV can also be transmitted to incidental hosts including humans, horse and other mammals.
+The Japanese encephalitis virus belongs to the genus Flavivirus, of the family Flaviviridae.
+JEV is also a member of the Japanese encephalitis serology complex, which includes West Nile, St. Louis encephalitis and Murray Valley encephalitis virus.
+In nature, JEV cycles primarily between water birds and mosquitoes of the Culex species, but pigs can also be infected and act as amplifying hosts.
+JEV can also be transmitted to incidental hosts, including humans, horses and other mammals.

-In Asia, Japanese encephalitis (JE) is the leading cause of viral encephalitis in children, with up to 70,000 cases reported annually.
-In most cases JEV infection causes mild symptoms but a small number of cases develop into severe life-threatening encephalitis.
+In Asia, Japanese encephalitis is the leading cause of viral encephalitis in children, with up to 70,000 cases reported annually.
+In most cases, JEV infection causes mild symptoms, but a small number of cases develop into severe life-threatening encephalitis.
 The symptoms of JEV infection are like those seen in other conditions that cause severe encephalitis syndrome.
 In cases presenting with severe encephalitis, mortality rates can be as high as 30%, with survivors developing long term neurological and behavioural complications.
-Currently, there is no specific antiviral therapy for JEV but safe and effective licenced vaccines are available (1).
+Currently, there is no specific antiviral therapy for JEV, though safe and effective licenced vaccines are available (1).